-In learning about history, pupils can be helped to make sense of the world that they live in.
-By comparing their lives to the lives of people in the past children are able to consider their own lives in a new light.
+In learning about history, our children can be helped to make sense of the world that they live in.
+By comparing their lives to the lives of people in the past, they are able to consider their own lives in a new light.
 Children are encouraged to empathise and show compassion towards those living in other periods.
-For example by examining the life of a poor farmer in Tudor England, or a Londoner experiencing the great fire.
-Pupils can begin to place themselves in the wider world and are introduced to the skills and concepts of investigating, understanding and interpreting.
+For example by examining the life of a poor farmer in Tudor England, or a Londoner experiencing the Great Fire.
+Children can begin to place themselves in the wider world and are introduced to the skills and concepts of investigating, understanding and interpreting.

-At St George’s, pupils are taught a broad and balanced curriculum, in line with the expectations detailed in the National Curriculum.
+At St George the Martyr, children are taught a broad and balanced curriculum, in line with the expectations detailed in the National Curriculum.
 History is taught to KS1 and KS2 during the year, through three units of study.
-In KS1, opportunities will include storytelling, handling objects, oral history, imaginative play, themed days and visits to museums.
+In KS1, opportunities include storytelling, handling objects, oral history, imaginative play, themed days and visits to museums.